-Coring along the Expedition 354 transect of seven drill sites at 8°N across the Bengal Fan recovered several extended records of Himalayan-derived material that will be further integrated in space and time to estimate carbon fluxes associated to the Himalayan erosion processes and carbon burial in the Bay of Bengal.
-Geochemical analyses of sediments allow estimation of the atmospheric CO2 drawdown associated with silicate weathering and organic carbon burial (France-Lanord and Derry, 1997).
-Silicate weathering is estimated from the chemical difference between turbiditic sediment deposited in the Bengal Fan and its inferred unaltered bedrock counterpart.
-The loss of cations (Ca, Mg, Na, and K) per mass unit of deposited sediment is calculated and then converted into equivalent dissolved alkalinity (HCO3-), or moles of atmospheric CO2 required to drive the weathering reactions.
-Therefore, it requires identifying the bedrock, and that can be achieved relatively well for the Pliocene and Pleistocene based on the knowledge of Himalayan geological formations and the modern river system (e.g., Lupker et al., 2012).
-Identification becomes is more tentative for the middle to early Miocene, when the exact nature of the source rocks might have been different.
-The use of an independent weathering isotopic tracer is then necessary.
-Organic carbon burial is more straightforward, as it is essentially derived from concentrations of TOC in the sediments and measurements of petrogenic organic carbon (i.e., refractory carbon recycled from the source rocks, e.g., Galy et al., 2008).
-The primary control on organic burial is the organic carbon loading of the sediment, which is largely a function of the clay content of the sediment.
-Shipboard analyses of TOC already provide insight into the magnitude of this process.
+The Expedition 354 transect of seven drill sites at 8°N across the Bengal Fan recovered several extended records of Himalayan-derived material that will be further integrated in space and time to estimate carbon fluxes associated to the Himalayan erosion processes and carbon burial in the Bay of Bengal.
+Geochemical analyses of clastic sediments allow estimation of the atmospheric CO2 drawdown associated with silicate weathering and organic carbon burial (France-Lanord and Derry, 1997).
+Silicate weathering can be estimated from the chemical difference between turbiditic sediment deposited in the Bengal Fan and its inferred unaltered bedrock counterpart.
+The loss of cations (Ca, Mg, Na, and K) per mass unit of deposited sediment is calculated and converted into equivalent dissolved alkalinity (HCO3-), or moles of atmospheric CO2 required to drive the weathering reactions.
+Therefore, it requires proper characterization of the unaltered bedrock, which can be obtained for the Pliocene and Pleistocene based on existing knowledge of Himalayan geological formations and the modern river system (e.g., Lupker et al., 2012).
+The composition of the unaltered bedrock becomes more tentative for the middle to early Miocene, when the exact nature of the source rocks might have been different than during the Pliocene and Pleistocene.
+The use of independent isotopic tracers of weathering is then necessary.
+Quantification of organic carbon burial is more straightforward, as it is essentially derived from concentrations of TOC in the sediments and estimations of petrogenic organic carbon input (i.e., refractory carbon recycled from the source rocks, e.g., Galy et al., 2008).
+The primary control on organic carbon burial is the organic carbon loading of the sediment, which is largely a function of the clay content of the sediment, as shown by shipboard analyses of TOC and sediment composition (e.g. Al/Si).
 It is therefore important to capture the average composition of the accumulated sediments for a given time slice or sedimentary unit.

-Carbon budgets estimated from discrete samples and/or turbiditic sequences then need to be integrated at the spatial scale of site distribution.
+Carbon budgets estimated from discrete samples and/or turbiditic sequences will need to be integrated over the spatial scale of the entire transect across the fan.
 Combined either with measurements of erosion rates or in a stratigraphic framework including sedimentology and seismic stratigraphy at the scale of the transect, it will be possible to better constrain quantitative estimates of total fluxes of carbon related to Himalayan erosion.

-Preliminary observations and shipboard analysis of turbiditic sediments recovered at each of the seven sites across the Bengal Fan allow us to formulate a set of hypotheses, which will be tested via higher resolution reconstructions and the use of state-of-the-art analytical techniques:
+Preliminary observations and shipboard analysis of turbiditic sediments recovered at each of the seven sites across the Bengal Fan allow formulating a set of hypotheses, which will be tested via higher resolution reconstructions and the use of state-of-the-art analytical techniques.